 1.3.
 The manufacturer may choose to use a bench ageing durability test.

 1.4.
-As an alternative to durability testing, a manufacturer may choose to apply the assigned deterioration factors from the table in paragraph 5.3.6.2. of this Regulation.
+As an alternative to durability testing, a manufacturer may choose to apply the assigned deterioration factors from Table 3 in paragraph 5.3.6.2. of this Regulation.

 1.5.
-At the request of the manufacturer, the technical service may carry out the Type I Test before the whole vehicle or bench ageing durability test has been completed using the assigned deterioration factors in the table in paragraph 5.3.6.2. of this Regulation.
-On completion of the whole vehicle or bench ageing durability test, the technical service may then amend the type approval results recorded in Annex 2 of this Regulation by replacing the assigned deterioration factors in the above table with those measured in the whole vehicle or bench ageing durability test.
+At the request of the manufacturer, the technical service may carry out the Type I Test before the whole vehicle or bench ageing durability test has been completed using the assigned deterioration factors in Table 3 in paragraph 5.3.6.2. of this Regulation.
+On completion of the whole vehicle or bench ageing durability test, the technical service may then amend the type approval results recorded in Annex 2 to this Regulation by replacing the assigned deterioration factors in the above table with those measured in the whole vehicle or bench ageing durability test.

 1.6.
-Deterioration factors are determined using either the procedures set out in paragraphs 1.2. and 1.3. or using the assigned values in the table referred in paragaph 1.4.
+Deterioration factors are determined using either the procedures set out in paragraphs 1.2. and 1.3. or using the assigned values in the table referred in paragraph 1.4.
 The deterioration factors are used to establish compliance with the requirements of the appropriate emissions limits set out in Table 1 in paragraph 5.3.1.4. of this Regulation during the useful life of the vehicle.

 2. Technical requirements

 2.1.
-As an alternative to the operating cycle described in paragraph 6.1. for the whole vehicle durability test, the vehicle manufacturer may use Standard Road Cycle (SRC) described in Appendix 3 of this annex.
+As an alternative to the operating cycle described in paragraph 6.1. for the whole vehicle durability test, the vehicle manufacturer may use Standard Road Cycle (SRC) described in Appendix 3 to this annex.
 This test cycle shall be conducted until the vehicle has covered a minimum of 160,000 km.

 2.2.
 Bench Ageing Durability Test

 2.2.1.
 In addition to the technical requirements for the bench ageing test set out in paragraph 1.3., the technical requirements set out in this section shall apply.
+[Editorial note: correct cross-reference needs to be confirmed]

 2.3.
 The fuel to be used during the test shall be the one specified in paragraph 4.